gabrielecanepa/HTMLStart/README.md

 - The **reccomend minimum** to make the document work properly on any device, showing a title and a description of the page
 - All the essential **Open Graph** and **Twitter** tags that enable any web page to become a rich object in a social context
-- A complete reference that will help you show your **favicon** on every browser and device
+- A complete reference that will help you show your **favicons** on every browser and device
 - **Link and scripts** sample tags (with minified _Bootstrap_ and _FontAwesome_) following best practices to help the document load faster

 ## Install